-If I had to name a perfect dish for a beginner in the kitchen, these ceviche de camarónes tostadas would definitely make my top 10 list.
+If I had to name a perfect dish for a beginner in the kitchen, these tostadas de ceviche de camarón would definitely make my top 10 list.
 If you can chop, blend, and stir, then you can make this fabulously easy and totally impressive recipe.

 Light and refreshing, this no-cook meal will feed a crowd and become a party staple.
-While you could certainly eat it straight from a bowl, my shrimp ceviche recipe is elevated by being served on tostada shells with a creamy avocado crema and toasted pepitas.
-It is crunchy, refreshing and bright, making this the perfect dish for a hot summer day.
+While you could certainly eat it straight from the bowl, my shrimp ceviche recipe is elevated by being served on tostada shells with a creamy avocado crema and toasted pepitas.
+It is crunchy, refreshing, and light, making this the perfect dish for a hot summer day.

-Ceviche is a dish that refers to curing raw fish with citrus juices.
+The first step in making these yummy tostadas is curing the seafood.
 While you don’t actually introduce any heat to the dish, the acidity of the lemon and lime juices in this ceviche de camarónes will “cook” the shrimp through.

 Don’t believe me?
 Raw shrimp are grey and cooked shrimp are pink.
 I promise you, the acid in the fresh juices will do it for you.
 As soon as they turn pink, they are safe to eat.